Net Worth

 Roman Reigns is an American professional wrestler and WWE Heavyweight Champion with an estimated net worth of $14 Million.

-This former professional NFL footballer turned professional wrestling phenomenon is the current WWE and Universal champion.
+This former professional NFL football player turned professional wrestling phenomenon is the current WWE and Universal Champion.
 In 2022, he defeated the previous top dog, Brock Lesnar, to secure his fourth WWE title in Arlington, Texas.

-Despite Roman Reigns’ net worth, life has not been easy, suffering a major setback to his wrestling career when leukemia caused his withdrawal from competitive wrestling.
+Despite Roman Reigns’ substantial net worth, life has not been easy.
+He suffered a significant setback to his wrestling career when leukemia caused him to withdraw from competitive wrestling.

 Early Life